lowRISC/opentitan/hw/ip/tlul/doc/_index.md

 | `d_source[AIW-1:0]` | input  | Bouncing of request ID of configurable width |
 | `d_sink[DIW-1:0]`   | input  | Response ID of configurable width (possibly unused) |
 | `d_user[DUW-1:0]`   | input  | Response attributes of configurable width; includes error responses plus other attributes TBD. **This is an augmentation to the TL-UL specification.** |

+The `a_user` bus contains serveral signals
+- `instr_type` - controls whether the transaction is an instruction fetch type
+- `cmd_intg`   - carries the command integrity of the transaction
+- `data_intg`  - carries the write data integrity of the transaction

+The `d_user` bus contains serveral signals
+- `rsp_intg`   - carries the response integrity of the transaction
+- `data_intg`  - carries the read data integrity of the transaction

+The user bus is primarily used to distinguish data / instruction transactions while also supporting the bus integrity scheme.

 There are eight bus width parameters, defined here.
 Some are generated widths based upon the other parameter sizes.